schmuio/cryptography/README.md

 <br>

 ## Performance
 We have prioritised developer convenience and ability to inspect inputs and outputs visually so most functions are designed to consume string inputs and to provide string outputs.
 This means that every now and then there are a few type conversions that in a _be-as-fast-as-possible_ scenario can be avoided.
 This does not mean the functions are not fast, on the contrary - this overhead has a infinitesimal impact compared to the computational cost of the underlying cryptographic operation.
 Unless you plan to apply these functions in loops with a very high number of iterations or are in a _the-fastest-takes-it-all_ situation, the performance is more than fine.
-In other words, if you need to measure performance in milliseconds or hundreds of nanoseconds - you are fine.
+In other words, if you need to measure performance in microseconds or hundreds of nanoseconds - you are fine.
 If a few nanoseconds per operation are an issue - we recommend that you go for lower level implementations.
 <br>
 <br>